dtruong46me/evaluation-twitter-kols/README.md

 ● Data Collection Workflows: Develop and implement automated workflows for collecting relevant data from Twitter.

 ● Deployment of Machine Learning, AI, and Deep Learning Models: Utilize advanced techniques in machine learning, artificial intelligence, and deep learning to evaluate the quality of each KOL's Twitter account.

+## Objective

+The project aims to create a system that assesses the quality of Twitter accounts operated by Key Opinion Leaders (KOLs) in the Web3 space.
+The goal is to provide actionable insights into their influence, engagement, credibility, and effectiveness in driving Web3 marketing trends and building communities.